 bug: fixed some missing sound effects due to incorrect volumes in some boot scenarios and other things

-error: corrected many of endian’s big problems
+mistake: corrected many of the great problems of endian

 error: corrected some apparently underused CPU instructions, with no known consequences

-error: corrected action repetition code type 0xE
+error: corrected 0xE type action repetition code

-error: big improvements in GDB heel stability
+error: major improvements in GDB heel stability

 error: w-buffer support in OpenGL renderers